The Red Detachment of Women (1961 film): Visual Language and Cinematography

+Legacy and Political Influence

+Besides being well-known in China, The Red Detachment of Women was also used as a cultural symbol in other countries.
+Scholar Lydia H. Liu explains that during the 1970s, both the movie and its ballet version were shown in international festivals to represent China’s revolutionary values.
+These performances helped the country present a powerful image of women’s liberation and unity under socialism.
+The film became one way for the Chinese government to promote its political ideas to audiences outside of China.

 Behind the Scenes

 Shooting Background

 In 1958, Liang Xin, a professional creator of the Central South Military Area Command, went to Hainan Island to experience life.
 In the Memorial Hall of Revolutionary Heroes, Liang Xin was inspired by the pictures of the Red Detachment of Women, and he decided to write a script about them.
 Liang xin stayed in the hotel for whole 4 days and finished the script<琼岛英雄花>Liang then sent the script to film studios and magazines all over the country, but to his disappointment, he did not receive any reply.
 Two years later, when Liang Xin began to forget the script, he suddenly received a letter from the Shanghai Film Studio, Xie Jin said in the letter that he was moved by the script and decided to make a movie of it.
 He asked Liang Xin to come to Shanghai for a meeting.
 For Xie Jin's letter, Liang Xin was excited.
 He immediately went to Shanghai to discuss the script with Xie Jin, and soon came up with a new script for the film after revision.
 Xie decided to rename the film "The Red Detachment of Women" because he thought the name <琼岛英雄花>was a bit cultural.
 Later, he was chosen by the director of Shanghai Tianma Film Studio, Xie Jin, and was renamed "The Red Detachment of Women".
 The film was eventually made by Shanghai Tianma Film Studio.